PDXpert PLM Software

 Last update 2017-12-20

-If you have an older PDXpert release, you can manually create a Visio import file using some basic formulas and a few minutes of find/replace.
-See Creating a graphical bill of materials in Visio
+If you have PDXpert release 9.2 or earlier, you can manually create a Visio import file using some basic formulas and a few minutes of find/replace.
+See Creating a graphical bill of materials in Visio (older releases)

 With PDXpert PLM software, you can create parts in multi-level structures.
 While most PLM software users will be quite comfortable navigating the multi-level structure within PDXpert, you may occasionally require a graphical means for showing the product.
 A picture may be useful during a major design review, or as a navigation reference for manufacturing, product service or customer support staff.